How do endocrine disruptors impact your life and that of your baby?

 - Phthalates in cosmetics

-- Preservatives such as parabens present in cosmetics and in the food industry
+- Preservatives such as parabens present in cosmetics and the food industry

 - Industrial waste such as polycyclic aromatic hydrocarbons